jovialchat/chatsystem_docs/docs/index.md

 ## What is Post Office Model?

-Post Office Model is a blueprint which represents all the operation which will be performed by the finished project, in a very simple language, with a very limited technical aspect.
+Post Office Model is a blueprint which represents all the operations which will be performed by the finished project, in a very simple language, with a very limited technical aspect.

-I Post office model we can Image if there are NO COMPUTER, operations must be 100% manual.
+I Post office model we can idea of a system if there are NO COMPUTER & operations must be 100% manual.
-Doing allows us to make the best solution in a very detailed use case.
+Doing so, allows us to make the best solution in a very detailed use case.
 And thus prepare testable codes later.

 *We call it Post Office Model, because a Post office a system that can function perfectly without any computer or networking gadget, simply by following a unified system, so if we have to make an e_post_office we can do that project with an excellent/proven action plan & an easily testable development*